notzippy/repo-tool/README.md

 * Add hg support, repotype attribute supported in both project and remote levels.
 Defaults to "git" supports "hg" as well
 * Added -j flag, applicable to both sync and init, defaults to 1 job (ie checkout one project at a time), can be set higher sub in a number after the j for example -j4 (checkout 4 projects at a time)
 * Added -g flag, applicable to init, checkout specific groups see manifest for details
+* Added switching based on branch of manifest file